Provo Municipal Airport: History

 In June 2011, Frontier Airlines began daily flights to Denver.
 Salt Lake City International Airport (about 40 mi north) is the closest airport with numerous flights.
 (SkyWest Airlines flew to Provo in 1974–1975.)

 Frontier's flights to Denver ended in January 2013.
 Allegiant Air began flights to Phoenix/Mesa in February 2013; in March 2013, the airline announced twice-weekly flights to Oakland International Airport beginning June 7.
 On July 4, 2013, it was announced that Allegiant Air would begin flying to Los Angeles International Airport beginning September 26, 2013.
 In June 2016, Allegiant Air announced it would begin flying to San Diego International Airport beginning September 28, 2016.
 Service to Oakland and San Diego was suspended in 2018.
 Service to Tucson International Airport began on Nov 16, 2018.
 In August 2020, Allegiant Air announced it would begin flying to Denver International Airport beginning November 19, 2020.
 Later that year, it announced flights from Provo to Orange County, California, would begin in February 2021.
 In May 2021, Allegiant Air announced that it would add service to St. Pete-Clearwater International Airport in Florida and Phoenix Sky Harbor International Airport as additional destinations from Provo, with flights beginning in October 2021.

-Utah based Breeze Airways added 5 routes from Provo in 2022 to San Francisco International Airport, Las Vegas Airport, Los Angeles International Airport, San Bernardino International Airport, and New York Westchester Airport.
+Utah-based Breeze Airways added 5 routes from Provo in 2022, including 3 nonstop routes to San Francisco International Airport, Las Vegas Airport, and Los Angeles International Airport.